 Why a Combined BS/MS?

-Most master's degree programs take several years to complete.
 CSE's BS/MS students earn a master's degree in approximately one year of courses beyond standard bachelor's requirements.
-This accelerated program works because most students begin graduate requirements during their senior year in the department.
+This accelerated program is possible because most students begin graduate requirements during their senior year in the department.
 Students are admitted after finishing 300-level requirements so they can plan their CSE senior and graduate requirements as a coherent two-year plan.

 The program was created with industry-bound students in mind.
 A master's degree is often the most cost-effective industry degree: the relatively short amount of time spent on the master's (and relatively low expense of one year's tuition) can significantly boost compensation and job opportunities.
 Both starting salary and long-term prospects are improved with an advanced degree.
 For students headed to industry, we expect this opportunity to be efficient and effective.

 While BS/MS coursework, research options, and faculty connections are valuable for all students, this program may not be necessary for Ph.D.-bound students.
-Strong students intent on pursuing a Ph.D. should consider applying directly to Ph.D. programs.
+Strong students intent on pursuing a Ph.D. should consider applying directly to Ph.D. programs if they are ready to submit a competitive application.
 However, if you are uncertain about your plans, advisors and faculty welcome the opportunity to discuss options with you.